vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 1.
 Adding Clubs

-Adding photo clubs (or museums) to get to `Level 1` requires providing the item's name, location and a few optional URLs.
+Adding photo clubs (or museums) to get to `Level 1` requires providing a name, location and a few optional URLs.
 This enables the app to list the items on the `Clubs and Museums` screen and display them using location markers on the maps.

 `Level 1` data is technically stored in a _single_ `root.level1.json` [file](https://github.com/vdhamer/Photo-Club-Hub/blob/main/Photo%20Club%20Hub/ViewModel/Lists/root.level1.json)
-that is hosted on GitHub.
+that is centrally hosted.
-Whenever the app is launched, it updates any outdated on-device data by reading this cenral online file.
+Whenever the app is launched, it updates any outdated on-device data by reading this central online file.
-The user can already use the app during the update process: screens will update dynamically when necessary.

 If you send us a club's `Level 1` information, we are happy to add it for you to this central `root.level1.json` file.
 However, where possible, we prefer if you provide the change (and any future updates) as a GitHub _pull request_.
 This reduces the work required to handle many updates, and reduces the risk of administrative errors.

-The same applies if you want to add a missing photo museum to the central `root.level1.json` file.
+The same applies if you want to add a photo museum to the central `root.level1.json` file.

 <ul><details><Summary>Level 1 example (click to expand)</Summary></p>